Courtesy of Ready Set Eat

 This is one of those recipes that your Fourth of July guests will rave about for some time.
 It uses the best seasonal summer ingredients and makes for the perfect side dish.
 After you chop the tomatoes and make the dressing, let your kids shake all of the ingredients together.

 Not only are these strawberry lemonade frozen pops perfect to make with your kids, but they’re also a beautiful pale pink color that will elevate your Fourth of July spread.
 Turn lemons into something other than lemonade with a great dessert.

 You can never go wrong with pigs in a blanket.
 They're one of those retro appetizers that are often overlooked but remain a real crowd pleaser.
-Let your kids brush on the egg wash and top the pastries with everything bagel seasoning.
+Let your kids brush on the egg wash, roll up the dogs and top the pastries with everything bagel seasoning.

 Not only is this recipe patriotic in color, but it also tastes like heaven.
 Have your kids line the muffin tin while you mix the cake ingredients together.
 And, if you happen to be out of the necessary ingredients, check out these cooking and baking substitutions you should know about.

 These barbecue nachos call for not one, not two, but three different types of meat.
 For all of the barbecue lovers at your Fourth of July bash, this dish will be the hero.
 It’s a great way to use any leftovers you may have from the previous night’s dinner.
 Let your kids top the nachos with cheese and jalapeños.